 - Wildlife and aquatic life are impacted in deltas and other areas where agricultural chemicals accumulate.

-- High volume livestock production often includes the use of non-therapeutic antibiotics which can interfere with human antibiotic effectiveness.
+- High volume livestock production often includes the use of non-therapeutic antibiotics that can interfere with human antibiotic effectiveness.

-In recent years, a farmers market movement has taken hold at Kaiser Permanente.
-Individual hospitals and medical offices sponsor or support farmers markets that help staff, members, and the community to eat well and make good choices by increasing access to fresh produce.
+Over the past decade, a farmers market movement has taken hold at Kaiser Permanente, one that many other hospital systems have emulated.
+Kaiser Permanente hosts more than 50 farmers markets at its facilities and/or in the community that help staff, members and the community eat well and make good choices by increasing access to fresh produce.

 - Encourages and stabilizes local economies and strengthens local infrastructure.

 - Helps to reduce exposure to toxic substances in farming communities and to consumers by supporting organic or sustainable farming methods.